alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Computing for Human Welfare!

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Islamabad,Pakistan</p>
+    <p>Muscat, Oman</p>
+    <p>Undergraduate Student at NUST</p>

 news: true # includes a list of news items
 latest_posts: true # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Full-Stack Web and App Developer.

+My Interests include Blockchain Technology, Backend Engineering (Server-side programming), Network Engineering, Database engineering and DevOps.

+I aim on gaining competence in end-to-end development which involves the following steps:

+- Vetting the idea for practicality and drawing it's Architecture Diagram via System Designing.
+  - This involves selecting the various Cloud Service Providers for the app, the DB architecture and deployment platforms.
+- Designing and testing the UI/UX via wireframes and interactive figma designs.
+- Development in accordance with industry standard design patterns and trusted APIs.
+- Using DevOps tooling for containerizing the application and orchestrating it on a chosen Cloud Platform.

+## My Socials